 Thesis Progress & Feedback

 At midterm, the student will upload a thesis draft in Canvas (draft page count is flexible).
-The Director will forward this work to the assigned midterm reader for feedback.
+The thesis class instructor will forward this work to the assigned midterm reader for feedback.
 The midterm reader’s comments will be emailed to the student within one to two weeks.
 The student will spend the remainder of the quarter revising, developing, and polishing the creative content; the student will also write the 5-page introductory essay during this time.

 The thesis project must include a 5-page essay introducing the thesis, describing the over-arching theme or connecting voice for your project, and reflecting on the journey you have taken as a writer, culminating in this final writing project.
 You may reflect on your writing interests and experiences before entering the MFA program as well as your time in the program.
 You can discuss insights you have gained about writing craft or your own writing process.
 You may include acknowledgements of people who have been supportive or instructive in your journey as a writer.
-You may discuss books or writers who have inspired you, and you may include quotes from writers you admire (use MLA format for direct quotes).
+You may discuss books or writers who have inspired you, and you may include quotes from writers you admire (use MLA format for any direct quotes).
 You may include examples of your own creative writing to illustrate points you make about your growth as a writer.
 Ideally, the introductory essay should be written at midterm or later in the quarter.

 Final Requirements For Thesis Completion

-Before a grade can be submitted for the thesis, all students must complete the program survey as the final Journal assignment in Canvas.
 Completion of Canvas journal entries and adherence to deadlines throughout the quarter will be factored into the final thesis grade.

 The final thesis must be uploaded in Canvas by the due date and must be formatted according to the guidelines below: